bonfire-engine/bonfire-engine.github.io/v3.0/README.md

 ## What it is

+Bonfire was created with purpose that create Flutter games on easy,objective and fast way!

 This tool was built over [FlameEngine](https://flame-engine.org/) and all its resources and classes are available to be used along with Bonfire.
 With that said, it is recommended to give a look into [FlameEngine](https://flame-engine.org/) before you start doing something with Bonfire.

 This is ideal for building games from the following perspectives:

 ![](../_media/perspectiva.png)

 ## Examples